CVasquezroque/LSP-Peru-Diccionary/docs/Backend_SignSearch.md

 ### lambda_function.py

 Upon invocation, the function expects an event and context object as parameters.
-It first retrieves environment variables ENDPOINT_NAME and KEYPOINT_ENDPOINT_NAME using the os.environ dictionary, which are expected to hold the names of the SageMaker endpoints to be invoked.
+It first retrieves environment variables ENDPOINT_NAME and/or KEYPOINT_ENDPOINT_NAME using the os.environ dictionary, which are expected to hold the names of the SageMaker endpoints to be invoked.

 The Lambda function's core functionality is driven by the lambda_handler function.
 It examines the incoming event object to determine whether it contains information related to a video or keypoints.
 If the event contains a 'video' key, the function assumes that it is dealing with a video file and proceeds to invoke the specified SageMaker endpoint (ENDPOINT_NAME).
 It constructs an input payload containing the uniqueName of the video file and sends it to the SageMaker endpoint.
 The response is then decoded and parsed as JSON to retrieve the prediction result.